 Rent a canoe on a calm lake and enjoy the scenery.
 There are many places to do this, but our favorite may be at Piney River Ranch near Vail.

 While kayaking is a popular sport, it is for the mere adventurous.
 Our rivers are amazing, and cold.
 There’s no way you aren’t going to get soaked kayaking.
+These days you can take a duckie, inflatable kayak, out on the lake for a more serene water experience.

 White Water River Rafting